Binary Curves of small fixed genus and gonality with many rational points: Curves of genus 5

 \begin{theorem} $N_2(5,3) = 8$. \end{theorem}

 \begin{proof} Consider the singular curve $C' \subset \PP^2 = \Proj \FF_2[x,y,z]$ given by

 One verifies that its only singularity is the node at $(0:0:1)$ and that it passes through all $7$ rational points of the plane.
 After blowing up the node, we obtain a curve $C$ of genus~5 with 8 rational points.
 By the converse part of Lemma~\ref{lem:triggenus5}, $C$ is trigonal, so that $N_2(5,3) \geq 8$.

-The preceding proposition gives the opposite inequality. \end{proof}
+For the reverse inequality, let $C_{/\FF_2}$ be a trigonal curve of genus~5, and let $C'$ be a quintic in $\PP^2$ that is birational to $C$.
+Without loss, we may move the unique singularity of $C'$ to (0:0:1.
+Let $\pi : C \to C'$ be the normalization morphism.
+Since $\#\PP^2(\FF_2) = 7$, it follows that the number of rational points on $C$ is at most $6$ plus the number of rational points on $\pi^{-1}(0:0:1)$.
+Blowing up the singularity at the origin, we see that $\pi^{-1}(0:0:1)$ contains two rational points in the split nodal case, no rational point in the nonsplit nodal case, and a unique rational point in the cuspidal case.
+In particular, $N_2(5,3) \le 8$. \end{proof}